False Claim Participation in EU-US Privacy Shield Framework

 Drug screening: Connecticut regulates urinalysis drug testing of prospective and existing employees.
 Employers may not require a prospective employee to submit to a urinalysis drug test as part of the application process unless:

-- the applicant is informed of the drug screening in writing at the time of application;
+- the candidate is informed of the drug screening in writing at the time of application;

 - the test is conducted in accordance with Conn.
 Gen. Stat.
 Sections 31-51u(a)(1) and (2); and

-- the applicant is given a copy of any positive drug test result.
+- the candidate is given a copy of any positive drug test result.

 Credit checks: With limited exceptions, an employer may not require prospective or existing employees to consent to a request for a credit report that contains information about: